KarWL/mvcAuth/README.md

 9. Select any of the record in the grid and press the edit button on the right side.
 Amemnd the details and save.
 10. Select any of the property in the grid and press the delete button on the right side.
 Click the delete button to confirm to delete it.

 You can perform the same action with different account.
-The application will only show the data that is belong to the user.
+The application will only show the data that is belong to the login user.